 We totally understand that some turn up their nose at mass produced Pinot Grigios.
 It is one of the most commercial popular wines.
 There are some quality producers who make more refined wines, which rewards drinkers with nuanced flavor and body.
 This is why our SYLTBAR Pinot Grigio is so successful for the end consumer.

 Depending on the region the producer and the price point, Pinot Grigio’s range from light to medium body.
 That is why our SYLTBAR Pinot Grigio contains more body.
 Still it is not a $15.00 retail one.
 Our Pinot Grigio has been fermented much longer compared to others and this of course is causing higher production costs.
-The tasting of the White Linen Pinot Grigio is a pleasant nuance of pear, apricot and sensation of almonds.
-This wine is intended to be consumed young.

 There are two entirely different worlds of Pinot Grigio and we are so happy that the American end consumers are slowly catching up to choose the better ones instead of drinking mass production.